Did you know that boosting your review volume can translate to significant business results?

 - 41% of US travelers are unlikely to book a hotel that has no reviews (Phocuswright Leisure Travel Study, Oct 2015)

 The more reviews you have, the more content you can offer to your potential guests to help influence their booking your hotel.

-One way that hotels are boosting their review volume is via post-stay email surveys.
-Some third party survey providers like Revinate have partnerships with important review channels like TripAdvisor and Google that are designed to improve review volume on these sites.
-The way it works is at the end of a traditional post-stay email survey, a guest will be given the option to submit a review to TripAdvisor or Google, depending on which channel the hotel prefers.
+One way hotels are boosting their review volume is with post-stay surveys.
+Some third-party survey providers like Revinate have partnerships with important review channels like TripAdvisor and Google that are designed to improve review volume on these sites.
+How it works: At the end of a traditional post-stay survey, a guest is given the option to submit a review to TripAdvisor or Google, depending on which channel the hotel prefers.